osamaqarem/drag-select/README.md

 - Lists with dynamic item size
 - Section lists

-Most would be easy to support, except lists with dynamic item size.
-I'm not sure drag-to-select would make sense there anyway.
+Most would be possible to support, except lists with dynamic item size.
+I'm not sure drag-to-select would make sense there, and the key performance principle of this library is avoiding item measurements.

 ## Known Issues